OliverSpeir/business-card-fastapi/README.md

 ## Supabase

 - Using [supabase-py](https://github.com/supabase-community/supabase-py) which is recommended by Supabase
-- This project uses the Storage buckets and Postgres DB offered by Supabase
+- Uses the Storage buckets and Postgres DB offered by Supabase
+- Uses Supabase Auth to validate the authenticated requests from frontend

 ## Serverless Function